cyanheads/model-context-protocol-resources/guides/cyanheads-custom-mcp-llms-full.md

 The Model Context Protocol (MCP) provides a standardized communication layer enabling Large Language Models (LLMs) within host applications (clients) to interact securely and effectively with external data sources and tools via dedicated servers.
 Building an MCP server allows you to expose specific capabilities—such as accessing file systems, querying databases, interacting with APIs, or executing custom logic—to any MCP-compatible client application.

-This document focuses on using the **high-level TypeScript SDK (`McpServer`)** to build robust, secure, and interoperable MCP servers efficiently.
+This document focuses on using the **high-level TypeScript SDK (`McpServer`)** to build robust, secure, and interoperable MCP servers efficiently, incorporating the latest [MCP Authentication Specification](https://github.com/modelcontextprotocol/specification/blob/main/docs/specification/2025-03-26/basic/authorization.md) standards for secure interactions.

 ## 2. Core Concepts & Architecture